Spontaneous wave formation in stochastic self-driven particle systems: Solving the model

 Indeed, using \eqref{OU differential equation} combined with \eqref{Y differential form} we find that $Z(t) = (Y(t), \Xi(t))$ solves the system of stochastic differential equations \be \dd Z(t) = BZ(t) \dd t + G \dd W(t), \qquad Z(0) = (Y(0),\Xi(0)), \ee where $W(t) = (W_n(t))_{n = 1, \dots, 2N}$ is a family of independent Wiener processes and the $N \times N$ matrices $B,G$ are given by

 where $1_N$ denotes the identity matrix acting on $\R^N$.

-The particular form of \eqref{SDE joint dynamics} shows that $Z$ is a $2N$-dimensional Ornstein-Uhlenbeck process and hence is given by \be Z(t) = e^{tB} Z(0) + \int_0^t e^{(t-s)B}G \dd W(s). \ee Following the general theory of Ornstein-Uhlenbeck processes (see, e.g., \cite{SY84, A15}) we find that $Z$ is a Feller process with Markov generator
+The particular form of \eqref{SDE joint dynamics} shows that $Z$ is a $2N$-dimensional Ornstein-Uhlenbeck process and hence is given by \be Z(t) = e^{tB} Z(0) + \int_0^t e^{(t-s)B}G \dd W(s). \ee Following the general theory of Ornstein-Uhlenbeck processes (see, e.g., \cite{SY84, A15}) we find that $Z$ is a Feller process.
+Moreover, it is a Gaussian process whose characteristic function is, for $z,p \in \R^{2N}$, given by